BleekerLab/snakemake_rnaseq/README.md

 `seqtk sample -s100 {inputfile(can be gzipped)} 250000 > {output(always gunzipped)}`
 This folder should contain the `fastq` of the paired-end RNA-seq data, you want to run.
 - `envs/`: a folder containing the environments needed for the conda package manager.
 If run with the `--use-conda` command, Snakemake will install the necessary softwares and packages using the conda environment files.
-- `Dockerfile`: a Docker file used to build the docker image that, once run using `docker run rnaseq:dockerfile Snakemake --cores N --use-conda` will trigger installation of the necessary softwares and run the Snakemake pipeline.
+- `Dockerfile`: a Docker file used to build the docker image that, once run using `docker run bleekerlab/snakemake_rnaseq:4.7.12 --cores N` will trigger installation of the necessary softwares and run the Snakemake pipeline.
+Change `N` to a number of cores e.g. 1 or 10.

 ## Pipeline dependencies
 * [Snakemake](https://snakemake.readthedocs.io/en/stable/)